metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_cluster_filter_v1alpha1_manifest.md

 Optional:

 - `auto_typecast` (Boolean) Automatically casts the field types.
-Default is false.
-This option is effective only for field values comprised of a single placeholder.
+Default is false.This option is effective only for field values comprised of a single placeholder.
 - `enable_ruby` (Boolean) When set to true, the full Ruby syntax is enabled in the ${...} expression.
-The default value is false. i.e: jsonized_record ${record.to_json}
+The default value is false.i.e: jsonized_record ${record.to_json}
 - `keep_keys` (String) A list of keys to keep.
 Only relevant if renew_record is set to true.
 - `records` (Attributes List) (see [below for nested schema](#nestedatt--spec--filters--record_transformer--records))
 - `remove_keys` (String) A list of keys to delete.
 Supports nested field via record_accessor syntax since v1.1.0.